DataWithMowa/Website_Performance_Python_Analysis/README.md

   <summary>Click to expand</summary>
  <br>

-While this analysis provides valuable insights into the 925 Fitness Company website's performance, it's essential to acknowledge its limitations, which could impact the scope and accuracy of the findings.
-These limitations are as follows:
+While this analysis gives useful insights into the 925 Fitness Company website's performance, it’s important to keep in mind some limitations that might affect the accuracy of the findings.
+These limitations include:

-**1. Data Accuracy and Completeness:**
+### 1. **Data Accuracy and Completeness**:

-* The analysis relied on website traffic data, which may not capture all user interactions or accurately reflect real-world behavior.
+- The analysis relied on website traffic data, which might not show all user actions or fully reflect how users behave in the real world.
-* Data collection methods, such as tracking codes and analytics platforms, can have inherent limitations, leading to potential inaccuracies or missing data.
+- Data collection methods, like tracking codes and analytics platforms, can have limitations that could cause mistakes or missing information.
-* The "uncategorized" traffic source, while noted, might contain significant information that, if properly categorized, could alter the analysis.
+- The "uncategorized" traffic source might have useful data that, if correctly identified, could change the analysis.
-* **Implication:** The findings should be interpreted with caution, recognizing that they are based on available data, which may not be entirely comprehensive or error-free.
+- **Implication**: The results should be taken with caution, as the data may not be complete or entirely accurate.

-**2. SARIMA Model Forecasting Limitations:**
+### 2. **SARIMA Model Forecasting Limitations**:

-* The SARIMA model, while effective for time series forecasting, is based on historical data and may not accurately predict future traffic patterns in the face of unforeseen events or external factors.
+- The SARIMA model is good for forecasting based on past data, but it might not predict future traffic patterns accurately if something unexpected happens.
-* Sudden shifts in user behavior, changes in search engine algorithms, or unexpected marketing campaigns could render the forecasts inaccurate.
+- Changes in user behavior, search engine updates, or new marketing campaigns could make the predictions inaccurate.
-* **Implication:** The 24-hour traffic forecast should be viewed as a guide rather than a definitive prediction, and it should be regularly updated with new data.
+- **Implication**: The 24-hour traffic forecast should be seen as a guide, not a guarantee.
+It should be updated with new data for better accuracy.

-**3. External Factors and Market Dynamics:**
+### 3. **External Factors and Market Changes**:

-* The analysis did not fully account for external factors, such as competitor activities, economic conditions, or seasonal trends, which could significantly impact website traffic and user behavior.
+- The analysis didn’t fully consider outside factors, like what competitors are doing, the economy, or seasonal trends, which could affect traffic and how users behave.
-* Changes in the fitness industry landscape or emerging technologies could also influence user preferences and website performance.
+- Changes in the fitness industry or new technologies might also affect user interests and website performance.
-* **Implication:** The recommendations should be implemented with flexibility, considering the dynamic nature of the market and the potential influence of external factors.
+- **Implication**: The recommendations should be flexible, considering that the market and outside factors can change.

-**4. Single Platform Data:**
+### 4. **Single Platform Data**:

-* The analysis is based on website analytic data.
-Other sources of information, such as customer surveys, social media sentiment analysis outside of traffic numbers, or sales data, could have provided a more holistic view of the company's performance.
+- The analysis only used website data.
+Other sources, like customer surveys, social media feedback, or sales data, could have provided a fuller picture of the company’s performance.
-* Without those other sources of data, the analysis is limited to the data that was provided.
+- Without these extra sources, the analysis is based only on the data we have.
-* **Implication:** Future analysis should incorporate a wider range of data sources to gain a more comprehensive understanding of user behavior and business performance.
+- **Implication**: Future analyses should include more types of data to better understand user behavior and business results.

-**5. Sudden Traffic Drop Anomaly:**
+### 5. **Sudden Traffic Drop in April-May**:

-* The abrupt and substantial decrease in website traffic from April to May presents a significant anomaly that requires further investigation.
+- There was a sharp drop in website traffic from April to May, which is an unusual event that needs more investigation.
-* While recommendations were made to investigate this drop, the analysis itself could not fully explain its causes or predict its long-term impact.
+- The analysis couldn’t fully explain why this drop happened or how it might affect the business in the long run.
-* **Implication:** The findings related to overall traffic trends should be considered in light of this anomaly, and further research is needed to determine its underlying causes and potential consequences.
+- **Implication**: The traffic trends should be looked at in light of this unusual drop, and further research is needed to figure out what caused it and what it means for the future.

-**6. Correlation vs. Causation:**
+### 6. **Correlation vs. Causation**:

- * While correlation analysis revealed relationships between engagement metrics, it cannot establish causation.
+- While the analysis showed some relationships between engagement metrics, it doesn’t prove that one thing causes another.
- * For example, the strong correlation between "Engaged Sessions Per User" and "Engagement Rate" does not necessarily mean that increasing engaged sessions will directly cause an increase in engagement rate.
+- For example, the strong link between "Engaged Sessions Per User" and "Engagement Rate" doesn’t mean that increasing one will automatically increase the other.
- * **Implication:** The recommendations based on correlation analysis should be implemented with caution, and further experimentation is needed to validate causal relationships.
+- **Implication**: Recommendations based on these relationships should be tried cautiously, and more testing is needed to confirm if one really causes the other.

+These limitations should be considered when using the recommendations, as they are based on the available data and current situation.
 </details>

 ## Challenges and Lessons Learned: